 - Protective Put (also Married Put)

-- Synthetic Call
+- Synthetic Long Call (also Synthetic Call)

-- Synthetic Long Stock
+- Synthetic Long Stock (also Synthetic Stock, Synthetic Long)

 Strategy Groups with Unlimited Profit